Aiven-Open/klaw/coral/README.md

 ⚠️ Note: This is still a work in progress, but should already allow Frontend developer to access a full development environment without needing to connect to a remote API.

 #####  What it does
 This will run a small node proxy server.
-It will serve Coral via vite development server locally and Klaw from a docker container, which will act as the remote API.
+It will serve Coral via Vite development server locally and Klaw from a docker container, which will act as the remote API.
 With this, we want to enable contributors to have the better developer experience and confidence without the need to have a deployed instance of Klaw running and use this as remote API.

 ##### When you want to use this
 - You have don't have access to a deployed instance of Klaw or don't want to use that.
-- You want a local environment for Klaw while also benefiting from the vite development server (with hot module replacement)
+- You want a local environment for Klaw while also benefiting from the Vite development server (with hot module replacement)

 ##### How to do it